hoj201/hoj201.github.io/_drafts/cd_finance_p2.md

 A few people wanted me to write a follow-up and I dragged my feet for a long time.
 Then it randomly appeared on Reddit, and then my ego kicked in, and I always listen to my ego now days because I'm tired of being controlled by the Buddha!

-No commutative diagrams in this one, but the level is a bit elevated mathematically.
+No commutative diagrams in this one, but still plenty of math.
-This time I'll use discrete exterior calculus.
-A pre-requisite to understanding this post is knowledge of [differential forms](https://en.wikipedia.org/wiki/Differential_form).
+This post might be generally readable, but I suspect it's more fun if you know what [differential forms](https://en.wikipedia.org/wiki/Differential_form) are.

 ## backstory